elasticio/elasticio.github.io/content/_guides/outgoing-message-templates-universal.md

 This message is sent out to the Flow author when his Flow gets suspended due to failing containers.
 A Flow switches into `suspended` status in case any its containers fails more then `X` times in `Y` minutes.

-`X` and `Y` values are configurable with the following environment variables:
+`X` and `Y` values are configurable by your Platform Operations Team with the following environment variables per installation:

 - `SUSPEND_WATCH_KUBERNETES_MAX_EVENTS` for `X`